 Where: Kangerlussuaq, Nuuk, East Greenland, Disko Bay

-Russia is the best country to see Northern Lights as the northern parts of this country are less polluted and experience long dark nights.
+Russia is the best country to see the Northern Lights as the northern parts of this country are less polluted and experience long dark nights.
 The Kola Peninsula in Russia will leave you spellbound by the wonderful view of the glistening lights dancing in the dark sky.
 If you are up for a chilly night spent with an outstanding view then Siberia will be an excellent spot for your journey.
 Siberia will keep you occupied the whole day with enticing activities like ice diving, ice go-karting, Kayaking, paintball, and rock climbing.

 When: November – February